 How much does an author’s name influence your liking or disliking of a book, consciously or otherwise?
 How far would you go before it changes your opinion?
 And I got to finally pick up Elevation by Stephen King, who is one of my favorite authors.
 Read ahead to see how it worked out for me!Elevation by Stephen King is a novella that will hold your attention and won't haunt you like his other books.
 But that may not be entirely a good thing.
 Read more about here.
 Click To Tweet

 About Elevation by Stephen King

 Characters: Scott Carey, Missy and Deirdre, Doctor Bob Ellis

 Set in the much beloved Castle Rock, the recent divorcee Scott Carey has a peculiar problem.
 He is constantly losing weight even though his form doesn’t change and he has been eating quite well.

 He nor his doctor can find the reason and Scott doesn’t want to make a spectacle of himself by undergoing tests.
 What would happen to him when he finally reaches zero on the scale remains a mystery either of them.

 Meanwhile his lesbian neighbors faces pressure from their conservative towners.
 While Scott doesn’t get along with them initially, he befriends them and tries to help them win over the others as well.
 What does it have to do with his losing weight?

-You might have to read Elevation to know more.
+You might have to read Elevation by Stephen King to know more.

 I am not into Science Fiction, like at all.
 So I wasn’t prepared for sci-fi (I am being really generous about the label) to be sold as horror.
 It is not horror.
 I can’t believe how Elevation won the Goodreads Choice awards for horror in 2018.
 (What were you all thinking when you nominated/voted, people?)